matthias-reis/aithir.de/_content/storylines/kamina-2.md

 “But what could we do here?”, she added. “ Let’s find a hiding spot first.
 We must not be seen.”

+---

+Some minutes later they sat behind a pile of crates and barrels and could take a deep breath.
+But looking at Kaminas face, Luke could directly see that her brain was working out the next ideas.
+In the last minutes, he did more brave things than in his whole life before although he served on a warship.
+Kamina was just a blind passenger though.
+She didn't know anything about airships or battles.
+But she was the one who had the ideas.
+Luke was just following her.
+He felt the urge to contribute something.

+"The buoyancy chambers", he said while being surprised about himself.
+"We can let the airship go down."

+"What is a boy chamber?", Kamina asked.
+She apparently didn't have any clue about airship tech.

+"The buoyancy chambers are the big balloons that keep the ship in the air.
+If we open the valves, the airship will lose its buoyancy and go down.
+They are controlled remotely from the bridge.
+So the actual valves might be unattended.
+I know that from our ship."

+"Luke, you're brilliant.
+We have to find these valve thingies."

+They were already on deck, so they couldn't be far from their destination.
+They dared to take a peek beyond their hiding spot.
+About five shipmen were running around occupied with doing their jobs.
+Left and right there were the gigantic dragonfly wings and what spread above their heads were two huge balloon chambers that were formed like raindrops.

+"Look, there are the valves", Luke said and pointed to the thin end of the balloons, where they ended in a wooden top deck with a rusty iron door.

+"We can make it there unseen", Kamina said.
+"We just have to cross this path.
+And there, we can hide again and finally reach the door."

+Impulsive as she was, she wanted to jump out of their hideout right away.
+Luke could hold her back last minute as one of the guards on deck came around the corner in their direction.
+Kamina sat back, held her hand in front of her mouth and just nodded confirmingly at Luke.

+After the guard was gone again, they took another look.
+The coast was clear.
+So they started running to hide behind the next staple and then reached the door unseen.

+Luke turned the door knob.
+It was locked.

+---

+He looked disappointed.
+But Kamina already had the clue in her hair.
+She took one of the clips that held her golden locks back and used it as a lock pick.
+She had seen it in a movie once.
+It was harder than she thought.
+She had to feel the mechanism in the inside and at the same time they had to take care not to be seen.

+Time went by, she tried and tried.
+After a while, she had a rough idea what to do.

+"Kamina", said Luke.
+"Quicker.
+Three seamen are coming.
+They're almost around the corner.
+DO you hear the footsteps?"

+"Yees, I hear them", she answered annoyed.
+"I'm almost there.
+Just a second."

+Then the lock clicked and clacked and the door sprang open.
+They saw the boots of the guards and quickly jumped inside the dark room.
+That was close.
+Some air slots in the door were the only light source they had.
+Kamina saw the boots of the guards walking by and took a deep breath perfectly in sync with Luke.
+The looked at each other, nodded, smiled and started to look around.

+It was really dark in there.
+Now it was Luke's turn for a little miracle.
+Why shouldn't there be light just like in any other room?
+He knew that it was not allowed in gunpowder rooms but in here were only mechanical devices.
+He saw a slightly brighter, swinging object in the middle.
+That must have been the petroleum lantern.
+He also found a crate in the corner and used it to reach the lamp.
+HIs very own magic device was a flint stone lighter.
+He had needed it in the kitchen all the time, so he always has it in his pocket.

+With two clicks with the flint he lit the lamp and the room was illuminated in a warm orange tone.
+They looked around and saw the most complicated mechanical device they had ever seen.
+On each side there were huge wooden boxes with gears, valves and levers.
+On the top they saw two outlets on each side.
+One surely went into the balloon chamber.
+The other must have been the air outlet.

+"Luke, you're a genius", Kamina said.

+Now they had everything they needed for their little sabotage.